gaziozgen/hackerrank-solutions/README.md

-# hackerrank-solutions
+# practices
-Solutions of some problems from Hackerrank.
+Solutions of some problems from Hackerrank & LeetCode etc.